Skip to main content

 When you use Codex, CCS derives the effort from your configuration and then applies model-specific caps:

-# Default Codex model is gpt-5-codex, so effective effort is capped at high
+# Default Codex model is gpt-5.4, so xhigh remains available

 ccs codex "complex analysis task"